samrith-s/parcel-plugin-structurize/README.md

 Right now, the plugin only supports `scripts`, `styles` and `assets`.
 Please feel free to raise a PR to add support for other types (example: `fonts`)!

+Mode can have three options: 'production', 'development' or 'both'.
+Defaults to production.
+Mode is determined based on NODE_ENV.
+If NODE_ENV is not set, it defaults to 'development'.
-For the supported keys, you can pass a custom folder and a custom glob:
+If mode is not set, it defaults to 'production' i.e. only during `parcel build` For the supported keys, you can pass a custom folder and a custom glob:

 -   `assets`: Denotes ONLY images.
 Updates every `img` tag in all your HTML files.